f5devcentral/f5-digital-customer-engagement-center/docs/delivery/application_delivery_controller/nginx/kic/lab01.rst

 Expose all the application services and route traffic based on the HTTP path.
 We will start with a basic configuration.

 4. Create a new file (for example ``files/5ingress/arcadia-vs.yaml``) using the configuration bellow.

-:warning: Please use the following folder: ``files/5ingress/`` for all future K8s config files in this guide.
+.. ::warning Please use the following folder: ``files/5ingress/`` for all future K8s config files in this guide.

-:warning: Please note: you need to replace the ``host`` value with the EXTERNAL-IP of the ``nginx-ingress`` service.
+.. ::warning: Please note: you need to replace the ``host`` value with the EXTERNAL-IP of the ``nginx-ingress`` service.

-.. raw:: html
+.. raw:: yaml

    <pre>
    apiVersion: extensions/v1beta1